 In the end, the fact that the few people who are not liking Jackson’s movie tend to see the “Harry Potter” movie positively should not be a surprise.
 Different worlds, different writers.
 And yes, different movies.
 One is epic and the other warm; two intentions could not be more different, so the comparison is useless after a while.
 For my money, the “Rings” movie is better.
 It communicates its life-force more successfully than Chris Columbus’ movie of “Harry Potter”.

 What it communicates is epic and otherworldly, and never was meant to be otherwise.
-The two Ians, Holm and McKellan, have gone a long way toward humanizing the epic, and Frodo’s childlike presence has done much, too.
+The two Ians, Holm and McKellen, have gone a long way toward humanizing the epic, and Frodo’s childlike presence has done much, too.
 Liv Tyler injects an energy both heroic and feminine, and Cate Blanchett adds a spooky radiance to the movie’s light.
 But really what we have is a story that, while not denying the human element, especially in friendship, goes beyond, and states openly that there is an impersonal struggle going on between good and evil.
 Whether that struggle is truly impersonal is a questionable matter.
-Christianity, as far as I can tell, says that it is a very personal struggle indeed, on earth and in heaven (see Dante or Milton here, or any part of the Bible), and within each soul as much as without.
+Christianity, as far as I can tell, says that it is a very personal struggle indeed (see virtually any part of the Bible), and within each soul as much as without.
 Tolkien’s story has been a beloved Christian work because in Frodo we have something of the idea that the true victory is won not by the strong, but the humble.
 And here we depart from the idea in the ancient mythologies that victory needs to be won by the hero with great ability in mind and body, like Gilgamesh, Achilles, Odysseus, or Beowulf.

 There are other parallels.
 For instance, both Beowulf and Tolkien present dragons, each of whom is robbed.